tientong98/thesis/Family History/README.md

-This folder has codes for identifying subjects with (Family History Positive - FHP) and without (Family History Negative - FHN) a family history of Alcohol Use Disorder
+This folder has codes for identifying subjects with (Family History Positive - FHP) and without (Family History Negative - FHN) a family history of Alcohol Use Disorder.

 1. First, identify FHP and FHN `FamHisAlc.Rmd`
 2. Then, exclude the identified subjects and drug exposure in utero `PhysicalHealth.Rmd`